Gwen Hughes: 2008–present

 2013 saw the limited release of Gwen & Mono (the EU touring band)'s CD, Dancing in the Moonlight.
-In 2016, Gwen was signed to the Grammy-winning Zoho Music and released Native Land, an Americana-flavored project on Zoho Roots.
-In 2019, Hughes stepped into the EDM market with the new release on Fairfield Records, "I'd Know Your Voice Anywhere (Mark Alston Deep House Remix)."
+In 2016, Gwen was signed to Zoho Music and released Native Land, an Americana-flavored project on Zoho Roots.
+In 2019, Hughes stepped into the EDM market with the new release on Fairfield Records, "I'd Know Your Voice Anywhere (Mark Alston Deep House Remix)".

-Hughes' recent projects on the Tiger Turn label are a continuing series of public domain church hymns reframed in jazz arrangements, "We Gather Together: Jazz Hymns for Thanksgiving and "In the Garden: Jazz Hymns for Easter."
+Hughes's recent projects on the Tiger Turn label are a continuing series of public domain church hymns reframed in jazz arrangements: "We Gather Together: Jazz Hymns for Thanksgiving" and "In the Garden: Jazz Hymns for Easter".

 Acting career

-Though Hughes’ theatre performances were infrequent, they were always highly lauded.
+Though Hughes's theatre performances were infrequent, they were always highly lauded.
 She appeared as "Jenny Diver" in Theatrical Outfit's production of The Beggar's Opera in 1995, making "the art of bawdy wenching highly watchable."
 In 1998, she was cast in Appalachian Strings at Theatre in the Square, a performance acclaimed by The Atlanta Journal-Constitution: "Gwen Hughes sings like an angel…you will remember Gwen Hughes."
 A long non-theatre period followed due to her tour schedule in Europe.
 However, in 2007, she was cast in Always, Patsy Cline in the largely non-singing role of "Louise."
 Yet another non-theatre period followed, but in 2011, she auditioned for Ghost Brothers of Darkland County, a world premiere musical from John Mellencamp and Stephen King.
 She garnered the attention of T Bone Burnett, the show's music director, which resulted in her understudying Tony-nominee Emily Skinner.
 She thus appeared opposite Tony-winner Shuler Hensley multiple times as the mother, "Monique McCandless," as well as lending her voice to the Ghost ensemble.
 Variety wrote of the show, "It takes more than a groove and gore to make this tedious tale of brotherly bile work on stage.
 Sketchy character development, awkward staging and unclear storytelling make prospects for future life iffy beyond this world preem at Atlanta's Alliance Theater. …" Despite the mixed reviews, though, the play was remounted as a reading in New York in September, 2012 with Hughes invited back as Skinner's understudy and acting opposite film veterans Bruce Greenwood and Joe Morton.
 A national tour of the show occurred in the fall 2013.
 Another tour, this time of major markets from coast to coast, occurred in 2015.

 Television appearances include: Dead Silent: The Curse of Dismal Creek (Investigation ID, 2016); Stan Against Evil (IFC, 2016) and Murder Comes to Town (Investigation ID, airing 2017).
 She had a cameo as a polka bandleader in Donald Glover's Atlanta in 2018.
 Recently, Hughes appeared opposite Monica Raymund in the final season of Hightown.